rahul0923/veggie-recipe-app-clean/docs/PROJECT-JOURNAL.md

 ## Development Journal

+### 2025-05-16 Fix a bug on SearchBar and add Favorites page
+Search Bar still had issues wherein if user clicked on links in footer or on any other card the selection would not take place.

+Also added a Favorites page and an option to mark a favorite recipe

 ### 2025-05-16 Fix a bug on SearchBar
 User was not able to select the 'Search Ingredient' input area since SearchBar input always had focus